Ilocos Norte is this place in the Philippines, in which Spanish culture is still so visible, you will think you are in a South American country

-During my last trip to the Philippines I traveled the region of Ilocos Norte and from all the incredible locations I visited in the region – sand dunes, beaches and natural parks – the place that surprised me the most by far was the lovely town of Vigan.
+During my last trip to the Philippines I traveled the region of Ilocos Norte tourist spots and from all the incredible locations I visited in the region – sand dunes, beaches and natural parks – the place that surprised me the most by far was the lovely town of Vigan.

 This place, located only a 1 hour drive from the main city of Laoag, is the perfect getaway during your trip in Ilocos Norte and the best location to experience a cultural shock in South East Asia.
 Its preserved Spanish colonial architecture would serve as the perfect location for a Garcia Marquez story or a romantic Spanish or South American novel.
 As a Colombian traveling the world for years now I have to say that the cobblestoned streets, horse-drawn carriages and picturesque Colonial architecture of Vigan really take me back to some childhood trips with my family.
 To me, this UNESCO World Heritage Site is a gem in South East Asia and a location you can´t miss, if you want to experience a mix of Spanish and Asian culture.